bualuk/cisc187-assignments/lab19-simple-classes/README.md

   - `MEDIUM` dogs return "Ruff"
   - `SMALL` dogs return "Yip"

+## Try this!
+Consider writing a main that uses these classes.

 ## Turnitin
 Check your progress by running `make test` or `ctest -V`.
 This will attempt to run all tests.